pankajmalik3007/Performance_Management_System_Using_Asp.net/README.md

 ## Overview

-The backend of the Attendance Management System is developed using ASP.NET, providing a robust foundation for managing user attendance efficiently.
+The backend of the Performance Management System is developed using ASP.NET, providing a robust foundation for managing user attendance efficiently.
 It includes features such as clock-in/out, break tracking, user management, and robust authorization/authentication using JWT Bearer.
-The system is designed to handle attendance data seamlessly and includes error handling for a smooth user experience.
+The system is designed to handle Performance data seamlessly and includes error handling for a smooth user experience.The system employs role-based authentication for manual request approval && leave Request Approval && Insert Event Designated roles are responsible for approving or rejecting leave requests submitted by employees.
 ## Objective

-### The objective of the Attendance Management System is to create a platform that:
+### The objective of the Performance Management System is to create a platform that:
 - Facilitates easy and accurate tracking of employee attendance.
 - Streamlines user management operations with CRUD functionalities.
 - Ensures data security through JWT Bearer token authentication.